“Our language culture is in a rapid transition to a visual culture”

 Besides the impressive effect of images, there’s another dimension — the credibility.
-From the beginning, photography awakens the impression to be objective and authentical, in other words of grasping the real world (Schied, 2003, quoted in Gläßel, 2010, p.
+From the beginning, photography awakens the impression to be objective and authentical; in other words, of grasping the real world (Schied, 2003, quoted in Gläßel, 2010, p.
 18).
 This objectivity is associated with credibility.

-The constant increasing amount of information in today’s society, which is mediated by the media, already leads to a kind of efficiency increase when it comes to recording visual stimuli: the information offered is more superficially and selectively absorbed.
+The continually increasing amount of information in today’s society, which is mediated by the media, already leads to a kind of efficiency increase when it comes to recording visual stimuli: the information offered is more superficially and selectively absorbed.

 In this context, one also speaks of low-involvement situations.
 These are situations in which the recipients are not interested in advertising, they ignore them or perceive them only incidentally (Brosius & Fahr, 1998, RöU, 1995, quoted in Gläßel, 2010, P. 14).